Ehiosu-Evbenaye/heat-exchanger-optimisation-matlab/reports/reports.md

 | Multi-Objective Optimization | Implementing scripts to find the "Sweet Spot" between cost and efficiency. |
 | Pareto Frontier | Visualizing trade-offs using automated plotting routines. |
 | Case Studies | Applying the model to real-world scenarios (e.g., HVAC systems). |

-6. Appendix: Manual Calculation References
+## 6. Appendix: Manual Calculation References
-Data and spreadsheets used for these validations are stored in the /verification directory of this repository.
+Data and spreadsheets used for these validations will soon be stored in